pivotal/docs-tap/crossplane/reference/package-values.hbs.md

 ## <a id="crossplane"></a> Standard Crossplane configuration

-The following table lists configuration for the UXP Helm Chart:
+The following table lists configuration for the UXP Helm Chart.

 | KEY                                                  |DEFAULT                                     |TYPE    | DESCRIPTION |
 |------------------------------------------------------|--------------------------------------------|--------|------------|